pcsandesh88/Finite-Element-method-for-tapered-bar-/README.md

 The element stiffness matrix relates nodal forces and nodal displacements.

+Midpoint Area Approximation

+Since each FEM element is assumed to have a constant area, the area is evaluated at the midpoint of the element.

+Midpoint location:

+x
+m
+	​

+=(e−
+2
+1
+	​

+)l
+e
+	​

+Diameter at midpoint:

+d
+e
+	​

+=d
+1
+	​

++
+L
+(d
+2
+	​

+−d
+1
+	​

+)
+	​

+x
+m
+	​

+Area:

+A
+e
+	​

+=
+4
+π
+	​

+d
+e
+2
+	​

+This midpoint area is used to calculate the stiffness matrix of the element.
 **Global Stiffness Matrix**
 After calculating the stiffness matrix of each element, all element matrices are assembled into a global stiffness matrix:
 [K]{U}={F}